 Hardly in need of any introduction, the Amphitheatrum Flavium, better known as Colosseum, is one of Rome’s most visited and photographed landmarks, one of those must-sees no guidebooks would ever dare forgetting.
 It must be its look, its majesty, its ancient wisdom overlooking whimsical modernity, what has been attracting thousands of people every day, because if we trace back its history, there’s nothing honorable about it.

 You don’t even need to plan a trip to see this fabled place, it’s visible from many of the spots you are likely to visit led by your guidebooks or tour guides.
+It’s impossible to miss even if you are in Rome for only one day.
 If you are in Piazza Venezia, you can see it wrapped up in the maze of the city’s pollution, if you go up to the terrace of the Vittoriano Complex, yet again it will come up in your pictures.
-In a nutshell, if you are in the city center it’s almost impossible to avoid it.
+In a nutshell, if you are in the city centre it’s almost impossible to avoid it.

 So, what’s so cool about it?
 Its architectural style?
 Or Ridley Scott’s influence on his audience?